Emergence of Collective Behaviors from Local Voronoi Topological Perception

 \subsubsection{Weak alignment}

 Figure \ref{fig:PhaseDiagram_Hallway_nu=1} presents the phase diagram $(L,L_{s})$ for $\nu=1$ under several quantities.
-The maximal number of agents allowed to enter $\Omega$ was set to 1000 at each source and the dynamics evolved over $t=1,...,1500$ iterations.
-The four observables shown are averaged over the tail $t\in[500;1500]$ to avoid any transient.\\ When looking at the number of agents that entered and exited by the time $t_{max}=1500$, a clear bifurcation line $\gamma_{1500}$ emerges where, on one side the inflow is large enough ($L_{s}$ small enough) to produce a complete occlusion of the hallway and, on the other side we see a full crossing of $\Omega$ since (almost) all agents having entered manage to exit through their respective target.
+The maximal number of agents allowed to enter $\Omega$ was set to 1000 at each source and the dynamics evolved over $t=1,\dots,1500$ iterations.
+The four observables shown are averaged over the tail $t\in[500,1500]$ to avoid any transient.

+When looking at the number of agents that entered and exited by the time $t_{\text{max}}=1500$, a clear bifurcation line $\gamma_{1500}$ emerges where, on one side the inflow is large enough ($L_{s}$ small enough) to produce a complete occlusion of the hallway and, on the other side we see a full crossing of $\Omega$ since (almost) all agents having entered manage to exit through their respective target.
 The bifurcation line was numerically found to be

-Remarkably, $\gamma_{1500}$ also signals a sharp transition under each of the four observables we defined in \textsection \ref{subsec: Hallway Observables}; clearly the nontrivial dynamics are found over $L_{s}\geq\gamma_{1500}$ where large polarization $S$ and low clustering $E$ indicate long lasting and orderly migration uniformly distributed in space.\\ Furthermore, over the same region, percolation $I$ decreases with $L_s$ while the overall queuing $Q$ is optimal when closest to $\gamma_{1500}$ and increases again as we stray away from the bifurcation.
-The latter increase in $Q$ is to be expected since our alignment components $\{a_i\}$ (eq. \ref{eq:align}) only consider orientation and not position; thus according to this modelling choice, as the density in the hallway decreases (increase in $L_{s}$), agents are no longer prompt to press together and organise in lanes.
+Remarkably, $\gamma_{1500}$ also signals a sharp transition under each of the four observables we defined in \textsection \ref{subsec: Hallway Observables}; clearly the nontrivial dynamics are found over $L_{s}\geq\gamma_{1500}$ where large polarization $S$ and low clustering $E$ indicate long lasting and orderly migration uniformly distributed in space.

+Furthermore, over the same region, percolation $I$ decreases with $L_s$ while the overall queuing $Q$ is optimal when closest to $\gamma_{1500}$ and increases again as we stray away from the bifurcation.
+The latter increase in $Q$ is to be expected since our alignment components $\{\mathbf{a}_i\}$ (e.q.~\ref{eq:align}) only consider orientation and not position; thus according to this modeling choice, as the density in the hallway decreases (increase in $L_{s}$), agents are no longer prompt to press together and organize in lanes.